sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 ## Appendix A - Business Case (Diagnostic)

 As explain in our [ESDC IT Strategy overview](esdc-it-strategy.html), the digital world is highly complex and uncertain.
-The Policy on service and digital, reflecting citizen’s expectations requires ESDC to review services delivered to clients periodically.
+The Policy on service and digital, reflecting citizen's expectations requires ESDC to review services delivered to clients periodically.
 With the ubiquitous nature of technology, any changes to ESDC services will require implicating IT teams.

 The use of technology is costly and risky.